Skip to main content

 Lifecycle Phases

-Six lifecycle phases map to six actions in the action palette and the worktree card context menu.
-Execution order is provision → (use) → pause ↔ resume → teardown, with status as a side-channel poll and connect as an interactive handoff.
+Six phases map to six actions in the action palette and the worktree card menu.
+The order is provision → (use) → pause ↔ resume → teardown, with status as a side-channel poll and connect as an interactive handoff.

 PhaseActionDefault timeoutConfirmation